machinat/sociably/README.md

 </div>
 <br />

-Machint framework builds _cross-platform, feature-rich and intelligent **in-chat apps**_.
+Machint.js builds _cross-platform, feature-rich and intelligent **sociable apps**_.

-## The _In-Chat App_
+## The _Sociable App_

+Today we reach almost everything through many social platforms.
+Machinat integrate all the platforms together as _**a new app platform**_.
+That's the _**Sociable App**_.

-- In-chat apps do more than static chatbots.
-They provide _functional and dynamic features in the social network_.
+- Sociable apps can do more and better than static Chatbots.
+They provide _functional and dynamic features on all the social platforms_.

-- In-chat apps help developers to ship features _more closely to the users_.
-They help businesses to ship _programmatic marketing and customer services_ on social platforms.
+- Sociable apps help developers to ship features _more closely to the users_.
+They help businesses to ship _programmatic marketing and services in the social network_.

-- In-chat apps run everywhere the users are.
-They are _the next-gen apps in the social media age_.
+- Sociable apps run on wherever the users are.
+They are _the **next-gen apps** in the social media age_.

 ## Highlights